- NAME: Carrie Underwood

 Underwood became the youngest member of the Grand Ole Opry.
 Her hit albums include Carnival Ride, Play On and Blown Away.

-Carrie Marie Underwood was born on March 10, 1983, in Muskogee, Oklahoma.
+Singer, actress and activist Carrie Marie Underwood was born on March 10, 1983, in Muskogee, Oklahoma.
 Since winning the famed musical talent show American Idol in 2005, Underwood has emerged as one of the most popular female performers in country music today.
 She was born and raised on a farm.
 "I had a very happy childhood full of the wonderful simple things that children love to do," Underwood stated on her website.
 "Growing up in the country, I enjoyed things like playing on dirt roads, climbing trees, catching little woodland creatures and, of course, singing."

 Her debut album, Some Hearts (2005), was certified triple platinum, making it the fastest-selling female country album since the introduction of the Nielsen SoundScan in 1991.
 Her first single, "Inside Your Heaven," hit the top of the Billboard charts.

 With "Jesus, Take the Wheel," Underwood hit the top of the country charts.
-The song proved to be a critical success as well, winning Underwood the Academy of Country Music Award for single record of the year; the Country Music Association Award for single of the year; and two Grammy Awards, for best female country vocal performance and best new artist, in 2006.
+The song proved to be a critical success as well, winning Underwood the Academy of Country Music Award for single of the year; the Country Music Association Award for single of the year; and two Grammy Awards, for best female country vocal performance and best new artist, in 2006.

 In contrast to her softer-sounding material, Underwood also had great success with "Before He Cheats," a tale about a straying ex-boyfriend.
 The single won Underwood a Grammy for best female country vocal performance and a CMA Award for single of the year in 2007.
 That same year, Underwood released her follow-up album, Carnival Ride (2007).
 It reached the top of the album charts and scored several No. 1 country hits, including the singles "Last Name" and "All-American Girl."

 On May 10, 2008, at the age of 26, Underwood was inducted as a member of the Grand Ole Opry by country star Garth Brooks, becoming the youngest member of the Grand Ole Opry.
 Later that year, in September 2008, Underwood won the CMA Award for female vocalist of the year—for the third consecutive time—for Carnival Ride.
+She was nominated for album of the year, but lost the award to George Strait.

 profile name: Carrie Underwood profile occupation: